 District of Columbia Income Tax 2026

 Estimate onlyDistrict of Columbia uses progressive tax brackets ranging from 4% up to 10.75%.
-See the full 2026 bracket table below and estimate your District of Columbia income tax in seconds.
+See the full 2026 bracket table, worked examples at three income levels, and estimate your District of Columbia income tax below.

 Tax structure